Skip to content

 Commercial Projects: When Ceilings Become Identity

 At home, trusses bring warmth.
-In business, they create memory.
+However, in business, they create memory.

-• A winery in California wanted aged beams but feared termites.
-Faux beams delivered.
+A winery in California wanted aged beams but feared termites.
+Faux delivered.

-• A city restaurant needed rustic charm without downtime.
-Faux option solved it.
+A city restaurant needed rustic charm without downtime.
+Faux solved it.

-• A resort hotel wanted grandeur without stressing marble floors below.
-Faux trusses made it possible.
+A resort hotel wanted grandeur without stressing marble floors.
+Faux made it possible.

-Guests don’t just remember the meal or the check-in.
+Guests don’t just remember the meals or the check-in.
 They remember the ceiling.
-That’s branding you can’t buy elsewhere.
+That’s branding you can’t replicate any other way.

 Real vs. Faux Wood Trusses